 How to use less electricity Buying energy-efficient appliances

-Few of us could function without a fridge or washing machine, and that Sunday roast won't cook itself - but there are still ways of cutting back how much of your energy bills go towards running appliances such as fridge freezers, tumble dryers, washing machines and tumble dryers.
+Few of us could live without a fridge or washing machine, and that Sunday roast won't cook itself - but there are still ways of cutting back how much energy your appliances use.

 Buy energy efficient